The Men from

 on the instrument.
 This second version of the Men From

-S.O.U.N.D. with a line up of myself, George Ochoa, Tony Rodas,
+S.O.U.N.D. with a lineup of myself , George Ochoa, Tony Rodas,

 Ernie Hernandez, and Richard Rosas, became the best band I